The Leavitt Path Algebras of Ultragraphs: Exel-Laca -algebras

 \section{Exel-Laca $R$-algebras}

 The Exel-Laca algebras $\mathcal O_A$ are generated by partial isometries whose relations are determined by a countable $\{0,1\}$-valued matrix $A$ with no identically zero rows \cite[Definition 8.1]{exe}.
-In this section, we define an algebraic version of the Exel-Laca algebras.
-To do this, we use the fact that the $C^*$-algebras of ultragraphs with no singular vertices are precisely the Exel-Laca algebras \cite{tom1}.
+In this section, we define an algebraic version of the Exel-Laca algebras. \\